yuriys-kentico/KInspector/BestPractices.md

-  ReportResults object initializers should order properties as Type, Status, Summary, Data Object initializers in database service or terms should use implicit naming Constructors with more than one parameter should be indented Tests
+  ReportResults object initializers should order properties as Type, Status, Summary, Data Object initializers in database service or terms should use implicit naming Constructors with more than one parameter should be indented Static, functional data flow between `GetResults` and `CompileResults` Use declarative instead of interrogative naming of variables Tests
   Method names follow Should_{Behavior}_When_{Case}
   Test data follows {ObjectName[With|Without]Issue[s]}
+  Use Is.EqualTo() or Has.One.Member() constraints